Keeping employees happy and motivated can be a challenge in any workplace, and is especially the case for contact centers.

-Although you might think that employee happiness seems a little too ‘touchy-feely’ to be a major concern, research shows that happy employees are more productive.
-This is where employee incentives come into play, at the juncture of happiness and productivity.
+Although you might think that employee happiness is less of a priority, research shows that happy employees are more productive.
+This is where call center incentivizing comes into play, at the juncture of happiness and productivity.

-And while many employees may prefer that you, in the words of Jerry Maguire, ‘show them the money,’ cash bonuses are not the only way to show your employees that you value their hard work.
+While many employees may prefer that you, in the words of Jerry Maguire, ‘show them the money,’ cash bonuses are not the only way to show your employees that you value their hard work.

-1. Preferential scheduling
+1. Preferential Scheduling

 The only thing that people value as much (maybe more) than money is time.
-For many call center employees, the opportunity to select or at least influence the time slot of their work shift is an enticing motivator.
+For many contact center employees, the opportunity to select or at least influence the time slot of their work shift is an enticing motivator.

-Consider dividing staff into three tiers based on KPI results and letting them get first, second and third pick.
+Consider dividing staff into three tiers based on KPI results and letting them get the first, second and third pick.
 Then, each quarter, allow employees to re-bid for their shift assignment, with preferences awarded according to their results from the previous quarter.

-This system has the benefit of giving employees more (though not ultimate) control over their time in exchange for quality work, while also offering those at the lower tier an incentive to keep reaching for the top during the next quarter.
+This system has the benefit of giving employees more (though not ultimate) control over their time for quality work, while also offering those at the lower tier an incentive to keep reaching for the top during the next quarter.

 This same incentive can be applied by having employees bid for PTO (paid time off) dates.
-When multiple employees are competing for the same days off, the tiered system can be used to reward those who have been working hard with a greater chance of getting the time off when they want.
+When multiple employees are competing for the same days off, the tiered system can reward those who have been working hard with a greater chance of getting the time off when they want.

-2. Perks of convenience
+2. Perks Of Convenience

 Have you ever been trudging your way through a mundane and tiresome day, but then suddenly happen upon an unexpected convenience that brightens up your perspective?
-The car in front of you kindly (and blindly) pays for your coffee in the Starbucks drive-thru, or you’re lucky enough to snag the best parking spot at your local megamart.
+The car in front of you kindly (and blindly) pays for your coffee in the Starbucks drive-thru, or you’re lucky enough to snag the best parking spot at your local mega-mart.

 Small perks of convenience like this can add a glint of optimism to an otherwise unremarkable day.

 Consider offering your agents perks that make their workday more convenient or enjoyable.
-Offer preferential parking spaces, sought-after seating locations (near a window or in a reserved office, for example), or allow the employee to choose his/her own break or lunch times.
+Offer preferential parking spaces, sought-after seating locations (near a window or in a reserved office, for example), or allow the employee to choose his/her own break or lunchtimes.
 These small perks add up to a brighter day for employees who have earned it.

 3. Team Competition